StorjOld/web-core/README.md

 [![Build Status](https://travis-ci.org/Storj/web-core.svg?branch=master)](https://travis-ci.org/Storj/web-core)
 [![Coverage Status](https://coveralls.io/repos/Storj/web-core/badge.png?branch=master)](https://coveralls.io/r/Storj/web-core?branch=master)

-web-core, a filehost web app, that allows anyone to upload files via a API.
+web-core, a filehost web app, that allows anyone to upload files via an API.
 Files are hashed and uploaded to public file hosting.
 Using the hashes a node can look up the information of where that file was stored using the [Datacoin](http://datacoin.info/) blockchain.
-This makes a file uploaded to Metadisk accessible through any node in the network.
+This makes a file uploaded to MetaDisk accessible through any node in the network.

 - Coded in [Python](http://python.org/) and [Flask](http://flask.pocoo.org/), a Python microframework for web.
 - Must be run on a Linux based web server, [Debian](http://www.debian.org/) distro recommended.